viamrobotics/docs/docs/get-started/try-viam/try-viam-tutorial.md

 ### Raw JSON

 The 'Builder' configuration mode provides a user-friendly, guided experience for you.
-In the background, the Viam app translates the Viam robot configuration into JSON.
+In the background, the Viam app translates the Viam machine configuration into JSON.
 You can view the complete JSON for your rover by clicking on **Raw JSON** at the top left of the **Config** tab.

 ![The CONFIG tab with the mode toggled to Raw JSON.
 A section of the full raw JSON config is displayed but one would have to scroll to see all of it.](get-started/try-viam/try-viam/raw-json.png)